pine-vm/pine/implement/example-apps/elm-editor/readme.md

 ## Code Editor

-The Elm Editor frontend integrates the [Monaco Editor](https://microsoft.github.io/monaco-editor/) to provide functionality around code editing and features like syntax highlighting.
+The code editor is a central part of an IDE.
+Elm Editor integrates the [Monaco Editor](https://microsoft.github.io/monaco-editor/) to provide a range of standard IDE features, including the following:

++ Text search with options for case sensitivity, regular expressions, and replacing instances.
++ Visual markers in the code to quickly find locations of problems.
++ Command palette helps discover new functionality and keyboard shortcuts for commands they already use.
++ Minimap for improved navigation of large documents.